All eyes on Trump-Putin dynamics as they meet for first time at G20

 But earlier in the day, Trump declined to say definitively whether he believed U.S. intelligence officials who have said that Russia interfered in the 2016 election.

-"I think it was Russia, but I think it was probably other people and/or countries, and I see nothing wrong with that statement.
+"I think it was Russia but I think it was probably other people and/or countries, and I see nothing wrong with that statement.
 Nobody really knows.
 Nobody really knows for sure,” Trump said at a news conference, before slamming Democratic former President Barack Obama for not doing more to stop hacking.

 The White House declined to offer details on what Trump would request of Putin and what he might offer in exchange for cooperation.